ArnoutDevos/minimal-mistakes/_posts/2014-05-01-Dragon-EECS-robot.md

 tags: project engineering KULeuven
 title: Dragon self-balancing two-wheel robot RF link
 ---
 In 2013, [Jona Beysens](https://www.kuleuven.be/wieiswie/en/person/00101844), [Andreas Van Barel](https://www.kuleuven.be/wieiswie/en/person/00104326), and I were concerned with constructing a radiofrequency (RF) link from scratch on a Xilinx FPGA, using MATLAB Simulink for our Bachelor's in EECS project.
-Our design progress can be seen in the following two posters:
+Our design and its progress can be seen in the following two posters:

 <figure class="half">
     <a href="https://arnoutdevos.github.io/assets/pdf/dragonrfA1.pdf"><img src="https://raw.githubusercontent.com/ArnoutDevos/ArnoutDevos.github.io/master/assets/images/DragonPoster1.png" height="150"></a>
     <a href="https://arnoutdevos.github.io/assets/pdf/dragonrfA1Testing.pdf"><img src="https://raw.githubusercontent.com/ArnoutDevos/ArnoutDevos.github.io/master/assets/images/DragonPoster2.png" height="150"></a>
-    <figcaption><i>KU Stealth</i>'s mirror-finish design and in-action image.</figcaption>
+    <figcaption>Two posters describing our design and its progress.</figcaption>
 </figure>

 Our RF link was part of a bigger project with 20 students to build a two-wheel self-balancing robot (similar to a segway).
 The final robot is shown in the video below: